Exclusive: GM CEO Mary Barra says the world needs more coders

 GM has long helped train engineers.
 Barra earned a degree in electrical engineering from General Motors Institute in Flint, Michigan -- now Kettering University -- an engineering and business school that was, at the time, operated by GM.

-"A car today has hundreds of millions of lines of code," Barra said, "and we do see a shortage if we don't address this and I mean fully fundamentally.
+"A car today has hundreds of millions of lines of code," Barra said in an exclusive interview with CNN.
+"We do see a shortage if we don't address this and I mean fully fundamentally.
 Every child needs to have these skills."

 So GM (GM) is working with groups that will train teachers and work with students from grade school on up for jobs in computer engineering, Barra said at Cadillac's global headquarters in the West Village.